ParisaJahanian/BankingOperation.Api/README.md

 # FaraboomBankingOperation.Api

- This microservice Api project implemneted some banking services that provides from Faraboom.
+ This microservice Api project implemented some banking services that are provided by Faraboom.